sa-qib/CLI-Auth-Todo-list/README.md

    - Python 3.6 or higher should be installed on your system.

 2. **Installation:**
-   - go into directory where you cloned repo.
+   - Go inside the directory where you cloned this repo.
    - Open your terminal or command prompt.
    - Run the following command to install required packages:
      ```shell